dvarilek/laravel-snap/README.md

         // ...
 Multiple RelationDefinitions can be specified
     ]);

-// Captured attributes in snapshot
+// Captured attributes in Snapshot
 // branch_name
 // branch_address
 // supervisor_name
 ```
 > [!NOTE]\
-> RelationDefinition is a superset of SnapshotDefinition, meaning it has access to all of its methods, meaning methods
+> RelationDefinition is a superset of SnapshotDefinition, meaning it has access to all its methods, meaning methods
 > like captureAll(), exclude(), excludeTimestamps(), etc. are available.

 > [!IMPORTANT]\